Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] add and delete images
 - [x] add and update components and properties
 - [x] update sizing info
-- [ ] add and update product types
+- [ ] add and update available components to size chart
-- [ ] add and update product variations
+- [ ] add and update available variations
-- [ ] add and update variation options
+- [ ] add and update available options on a variation
+- [ ] add and remove variations on a product
+- [ ] add and remove options on a product
+- [ ] create product items on create product, update variations and update options
-- [ ] add and update product items (also add variations to products)
+- [ ] update product items
 - [ ] add and delete discounts in one place

-Allow if collection, categories, products, images, sizes, components, properties or discounts

 Orders
 - [x] Show all orders
 - [ ] Ability to filter all orders by user name, user email, order date, status
 - [ ] Ability to create pickups

-Allow if users, orders or order items

 User Controls
 - [ ] seperate place for messages